 MGHfC’s annual Research Day takes place each year in March, highlighting recent accomplishments and advances from Mass General researchers, as well as from the broader pediatric research community.Learn more >

 News and Awards

 Every year, the MGHfC Scientific Advisory Board puts out an RFP to the MGH child health research community for pilot and feasibility grants.
 Division chiefs are asked to nominate a fellow or junior faculty for tuition to the summer course in Clinical Effectiveness at the Harvard School of Public Health.
-Please contact the Scientific Advisory Board for more information about these programs.
+Please email the Scientific Advisory Board at firstname.lastname@example.org for more information about these programs.